realworldocaml/book/en/02-guided-tour.md

 Even though a `ref` is just another record type, it's notable because it is the standard way of simulating the traditional mutable variable you'll find in most imperative languages.
-For example, if we wanted to write an imperative loop to sum over the elements of an array, we could do it as follows, using the function `List.iter` to call a simple function on every element of a list, and a ref to accumulate the results.
+For example, we can sum over the elements of a list imperatively by calling `List.iter` to call a simple function on every element of a list, using a ref to accumulate the results.

 ```ocaml
 # let sum list =